I think I would have liked Luke Batty.

 For me it’s the quiet bed time ritual with my own son which breaks me.
 When I sneak in to kiss my his head each night I am kissing him for Rose.
 Because she cannot smell the sweat, sand and sleep of Luke.
 This is an uneasy sense of security I have.
 I have my child.
 Safe.
 Innocent.
 Unharmed.
 Alive.

-The mundanity of motherhood has been taken from Rose Batty, but she will always be a mother.
+The mundanity of motherhood has been taken from Rosie Batty, but she will always be a mother.

-And when Rose Batty is ready to talk again, may we all be listening and help lift her thoughts up high.
+And when Rosie Batty is ready to talk again, may we all be listening and help lift her thoughts up high.

 For she is the good that has come of this…she is the calm and shattered voice who will cut through the debate and rhetoric.